 Resident companies are taxable in Kenya on income accrued or derived from Kenya.
 Resident companies with business activities outside Kenya are also taxed on income derived from business activities outside of Kenya.

 Non-resident companies are subject to Kenya corporate income tax (CIT) only on the trading profits attributable to a Kenyan PE.

-Transfer Price Rules are provided in Legal Notice No:67 of 2006 within the Income Tax Act, which heavily borrows from the Organisation for Economic Co-operation and Development (OECD) Transfer Pricing Guidelines.
+Transfer Price Rules are provided in Legal Notice No:67 of 2006 within the Income Tax Act, which heavily relies on the OECD Transfer Pricing Guidelines.